mochify/renderly-legacy/README.md

 ## Running RenderlyApp

-This applies to if you're using the included RenderlyApp.
-Running the `RenderlyApp.exe` without any arguments should produce the list of supported commands:
+This applies to you if you're using the included RenderlyApp.
+Running `RenderlyApp.exe` without any arguments should produce the list of supported commands:

     > .\RenderlyApp.exe -h